InShape Feature – Anxiety Sufferers Kava is Now Legal

 “When dealing with stress and mild anxiety, we’re able to achieve meaningful results with kava”, Kambouis said.
 “The fact it is now legalised across the country means more people can benefit from its therapeutic qualities.”

 While studies indicated that kava is moderately effective at reducing anxiety symptoms, ingesting kava can cause side-effects.
-These range from relaxation, euphoria and a loss of muscle control, if kava is consumed in large amounts.
+These range from relaxation, euphoria and a loss of muscle control, when kava is consumed in large amounts.

 “Taken at the correct dose, kava is fast-acting and well-tolerated.
 I’ve seen in my own patients how it can really help them overcome the vicious cycle of ongoing mild anxiety; it makes a positive impact on their coping levels and their daily lives”, Kambouis said.